 Task 3

-This task was regarding the characteristics analysis of filter influenced by different materials for DBRs.
+This task was regarding the characteristics analysis of filter influenced by different materials of DBRs.
 Here the lower refractive index material SiO2 remains fixed for all different DBRs and higher refractive index material are changed.
 Zirconium dioxide, Silicon nitride and Titanium dioxide are used as higher refractive index materials.

-The reflectance curve of all three different DBRs is shown below.
-It can be clearly analyzed from the below simulation that with the increase in the contrast the width of the Stopband increases,
+The reflectance curves of all three different DBRs is shown below.
+It can be clearly analyzed from the simulation (see Figure 3.5) that with the increment in the contrast the width of the Stopband increases.

 Task 4